-Anthropology Dr Evan Killick e.killick@sussexc.ac.uk International Development Dr Andreas Antionades a.a.antoniades@sussex.ac.uk Geography and Migration Studies Professor Priya Deshingkar p.deshingkar@sussex.ac.uk International Relations Dr Julian Germann j.germann@sussex.ac.uk Human Rights Professor Louiza Odysseos I.odysseos@sussex.ac.uk African Studies Professor JoAnn McGregor j.mcgregor@sussex.ac.uk
+Anthropology Professor Pamela Kea p.j.kea@sussex.ac.uk International Development Dr Earl Gammon e.gammon@sussex.ac.uk Geography and Migration Studies Professor Priya Deshingkar p.deshingkar@sussex.ac.uk International Relations Professor Benno Teschke b.g.teschke@sussex.ac.uk Human Rights Professor Louiza Odysseos I.odysseos@sussex.ac.uk

-Department PhD Convenors have varying responsibilities, depending on department.
-You may have first been in contact with your convenor during the admissions stage as they have a key role in the applications process, participate in open days, and are also the Pathway leads for SeNSS.
+Departmental PhD Convenors have varying responsibilities, depending on department.
+You may have first been in contact with your convenor during the admissions stage as they have a key role in the applications process, participate in open days, and are also the Pathway leads for SEDArc.

 Convenors meet together termly at the School's Research Degree Committee Meeting to discuss school-wide concerns, policy relating to PGR, and share ideas in the ongoing efforts of the school to improve PGR student experience.
 In addition, convenors are responsible for supporting your progress, including arranging the review of your Research Outline.
-They also carry out the annual Progress Review meetings, working with the Director of Doctoral Studies to oversee provisional registration, transfer and withdrawal if appropriate.
+They also carry out the annual Progress Review meetings, working with the PGR Director to oversee provisional registration, transfer and withdrawal if appropriate.
 Convenors may also contribute to organising PhD workshops.